magit/magit/INSTALL.md

 You then have the choice between the `maint` (stable), `master` (development), and `next` (experimental) branches.
-Unless you have choosen `master` you need to create and checkout the branch.
+Unless you have chosen `master` you need to create and checkout the branch.

-    $ git checkout -b BRANCH
+    $ git checkout -b LOCAL-BRANCH REMOTE-BRANCH

 Then you should byte compile the libraries and generate the documentation, though that is not required.